Year 3. October 7. Our Department’s Hispanic Heritage.

 Hugo Torres, MD

 L.A. native Hugo Torres, MD grew up with relatives who were patients at Olive View-UCLA.
-Now, the endocrinologist and health services research is a clinician there himself.
+Now, the endocrinologist and health services researcher is a clinician there himself.

 “I’ve been really, really blessed to be able to come back here,” Dr. Torres said.
 “Going through UCLA for fellowship was amazing and getting to stay on and actually treat a predominantly Latino population with diabetes is really just a dream for me.
 It’s an honor to treat patients at Olive View.”